 Derrick J. Hines does not remember his home planet but has enjoyed his time on this one.
 His experiences in human form have landed him in many bands, dance groups, a few plays, one commercial, and as an extra on two films and one television show.
 He is currently the father of a teenage son greatly benefiting from the Joshua Project.
-Derrick has been an active member since he and his son participated in their first King weekend almost three years ago.
+Derrick has been an active member since he and his son participated in their first King weekend almost four years ago.
 The Hines’ believe the Joshua Project is a much needed organization and will continue to do all they can to keep it going. ️

 I was born and raised in Southern California by two Unitarian public-school teachers.
-They encouraged me to integrate and value integrity, social consciousness, environmental awareness , racial/gender orientation/status inclusivity, and the importance education in its varied forms.
+They encouraged me to integrate and value integrity, social consciousness, environmental awareness , racial/gender orientation/status inclusivity, and the importance of education in its varied forms.
 My early adult life was spent wandering North America in a self-modified 1940 Ford gypsy truck.
 I have a deep interest in men’s group work, ethno-botany, origami, metal sculpture, fire keeping, storytelling, and creating private and public art.
 I am enjoying a fifteen-year marriage to Justine who shares her teaching skills and mentors me in my current and third career as a high school auto shop teacher/mentor.
 So far, my greatest calling and joy has been fathering a bright young man named Jaden.
 My commitment to fully fathering him led me to The Joshua Project.
 One JP retreat inspired me to become involved in this work, and I have found a home tribe with the other equally inspired men in this organization.
 Peace